makivlach/jira-notificator/README.md

 ## Linux

-_The installation process described below is designed for Ubuntu based distribution only.
-Installation for other distros might differ._
+_The installation process described below has been designed for Ubuntu based distributions only.
+Installation for other distros might differ - if so, **please open new [issue](https://github.com/vlachmilan/jira-notificator/issues)**._

 1. `sudo apt install libasound2-dev`
 2. `sudo apt install libgtk-3-dev`